antarctica/bas-style-kit-file-upload-endpoint/README.md

 A minimal API implementing a simple form action for testing file upload components in the BAS Style Kit.

+This API is also used for testing generic features used across BAS APIs.
+See the [General features](#general-features) section for more information.

 **Note:** This API is not part of [api.bas.ac.uk](https://api.bas.ac.uk).

 ## Purpose